thither/Thither.Direct-client-libraries/python/README.md

   + bad_csv_header - wrong csv data header
   + item_missing - found zero items
   + missing_param: +field - item is missing a parameter
+  + bad_definition_type: deifition type requested is not available
+  + bad_mid_param: MetricId is missing in a request
+  + bad_timestamps: timestamps are not number or from is above to
+  + bad_time_format: requested time-format is not optional
+  + bad_param: either tz/base/limit/page is not a number

 ###### Bad API auth request, Response syntrax: